 SQL Constraints

-SQL constraints are rules that control what data can go into a table.
+SQL constrains are rules to use the data inserted into a table.
 They help keep data clean, correct, and meaningful.
 When you use constraints, the database stops wrong or duplicate data before it gets stored.

-Think of constraints as guards that protect your data.
+These constraints are guards that protect your data.

 Why SQL Constraints Are Important